solee0524/generator-koa-sudiyi/generators/app/templates/README.md

 Remove the useless modules and add `co-mocha`, `co-supertest` to package.json

+### 1.1.0

+Simplify the node modules required and add logger, routes and some common middlewares.

 ## Getting To Know Sudiyi

 [Sudiyi](http://sposter.net/) is cool to help user to collect online shopping packages.